Abe Jacobs: Capitol Sports and Jim Crockett Promotions (1958–1965)

-Travels around the world
+Travels around the world (1966–1981)

-Like many New Zealand wrestlers, Jacobs also competed internationally during this period wrestling in 25 different countries and traveling around the world four times.
+Like many New Zealand wrestlers, Jacobs also competed internationally during this period wrestling in 25 different countries and travelling around the world four times.
 In 1966, Jacobs travelled to Japan where he wrestled as the masked wrestler Red Pimpernel.
 He returned to Japan three or four times and, as a "heel" wrestler, was a frequent opponent of Antonio Inoki.
 These matches were very popular with Japanese audiences and, according to Jacobs, he was once hit with an umbrella by a fan during one of their bouts.
 As Red Pimpernel, he wrestled Lou Thesz for the NWA World Championship there as well.
 He also spent time in most of Southeast Asia, Australasia, South America, and Europe.
 Though he spent the majority of his time in the United States, Jacobs was much more financially successful when wrestling internationally.
 In South Africa, for example, he received 25% of the gate as well as a winner/loser purse.

+As in Japan, South African promoters used heavyweight wrestlers and had strict weight requirements.
+Jacobs usually weighed around 250 pounds during his career, but had increased to around 270 pounds for his tour.
+On his way to South Africa, he had a case of food poisoning from a Chinese restaurant in India and his weight had dropped to 240 by the time he arrived.

-On the day of his arrival in South Africa, he was unexpectedly picked up by a promoter from his Johannesburg hotel and brought before the South Africa Wrestling Commission.
+On the day of his arrival in South Africa, Jacobs was unexpectedly picked up by a promoter from his Johannesburg hotel and brought before the South Africa Wrestling Commission.
 Though he had previously sent publicity information, pictures and other promotional material, he was required to wrestle in front of the athletic commission before he could receive a licence.
 Despite travel fatigue and the high altitude (Johannesburg being 6,000 feet above sea level) Jacobs defeated three different wrestlers.